Mixture Quantiles Estimated by Constrained Linear Regression: Introduction

 \section{Introduction}

-Building a model for univariate distribution involves a trade-off between interpretability, flexibility and tractability.
-This paper studies a family of distributions that is sufficiently flexible to accommodate most distributions considered in practice, while being straightforward to interpret and estimate.
+Building a model for a univariate distribution involves a trade-off among interpretability, flexibility, and tractability.
+This paper studies a family of distributions that is sufficiently flexible to accommodate most distributions considered in practice while remaining straightforward to interpret and estimate.

-The suggested family of distributions is similar to the mixture of probability densities constructed by a weighted sum of basis density functions (i.e., cumulative probability function (CDF) is a weighted sum of the basis CDFs).
-We consider a new family of distributions with quantile (inverse CDF) defined by a weighted sum of some basis quantiles.
-The idea of quantile aggregation dates back to \cite{vincent1912vincent}.
-The reader is referred to \cite{ratcliff1979group} for a detailed review and further development.
-Their motivation is to estimate the population distribution by averaging some known distributions obtained from individuals with equal weights, while we aim to approximate quantiles with a linear combination of basis quantiles.
-Various types of basis quantile functions have been earlier considered: orthogonal polynomials \citep{Sillitto}, quantiles of normal and Cauchy distribution mixed with linear and quadratic terms \citep{Karvanen}, and quantile of modified logistic distribution \citep{Keelin2}.
+The suggested family of distributions is analogous to mixtures of probability densities constructed as weighted sums of basis density functions (equivalently, a weighted sum of basis CDFs).
+Instead of aggregating CDFs, we consider a family in which the quantile function (inverse CDF) is defined as a weighted sum of basis quantiles.
+The idea of modeling a quantile function by adding basic functions appears in \cite{tukey1962future, gilchrist2000statistical}.
+Various types of basis quantile functions have been considered previously: orthogonal polynomials \citep{Sillitto}; quantiles of the normal and Cauchy distributions mixed with linear and quadratic terms \citep{Karvanen}; and quantiles of modified normal distributions \citep{Keelin2}.
+The quantile aggregation in \cite{vincent1912vincent} and \cite{ratcliff1979group} has a different motivation: estimating a population distribution by averaging distributions obtained from individuals with equal weights.